experiment-games/experiment-source/docs/classes/Entity/GetBodyGroupsCount.md

   - needs-example
 lua:
   library: Entity
-  function: GetNumBodyGroups
+  function: GetBodyGroupsCount
   realm: shared
   description: "Get the number of bodygroups"

   returns:
-    - type: number
+    - type: integer
-      description: "The number of bodygroups"
+      description: "The number of bodygroups this model has"
 ---

 <div class="lua__search__keywords">
-Entity:GetNumBodyGroups &#x2013; Get the number of bodygroups
+Entity:GetBodyGroupsCount &#x2013; Get the number of bodygroups
 </div>